 Matthew and his wife Lyndsey reside in Madison.

 Kim Leibel, ATC, EMT-P - Assistant Athletic Trainer

-Kim Leibel is in her first year as an assistant athletic trainer.
+Kim Leibel is in her second year as an assistant athletic trainer.

-Leibel obtained her Bachelor of Science from Souh Dakota State University in 2007.
+Leibel obtained her Bachelor of Science in Athletic Training from Souh Dakota State University in 2007.
 She continued her education in a different field and got a certificate of Paramedic in 2010 from Avera McKennan school of EMS.